Software Costs Estimation In Agile Project Management

 a.
 Product Backlog The product backlog is simply an ordered list of “Epics” or “User Stories” that represents the features required for a product.
 This list starts life as the epics discussed earlier, but between the assigned project team, project manager and customer, we now break these down into more meaningful items.
 Each of the items represents a portion of business value to the customer.
 We don’t go into more detail at this stage, we don’t need to know the acceptance criteria, we don’t need to know if a button is blue or green, we just need to know there’s a button that allows some task to be performed.

 b.
 Estimation Now that we have our list of features described as user stories, the team estimate these discrete items of features using a technique called “Planning Poker.”
 This is a useful technique that ensures quick, reliable results based on expert opinion and analogous sizing.
 Planning Poker assigns an agreed number to each item representing its size and complexity.
 This is called a story point.
-Other Agile estimationtechniques and sizes, such as ‘ideal days’, are available.
+Other Agile estimation techniques and sizes, such as ‘ideal days’, are available.

 The end of this process will determine the size of the project and dependencies between features.
 The size is determined by adding up all the story points from the items in the product backlog.
 If that number equals 120, then the size of our project is 120 story points.

 c.
-Prioritisation Now that we have a backlog and a size for the project, we’re in a position to prioritise it with the customer.
+Prioritisation Now that we have a backlog and a size for the project, we’re in a position to prioritize it with the customer.
 This is really about identifying what is most valuable to the customer in order to achieve the desired results.
 The item at the top of the list is considered the most important, the second item is less important than the first, and so on through the list.
 No two items can be as important as another, each item’s priority is of relative importance or value to each of the other items.

-This approach to prioritisation is an important milestone in planning a software project.
+This approach to prioritization is an important milestone in planning a software project.
 We now know what is important to the customer and in which order to complete work, taking care of dependencies, to deliver a product that meets expectations.

 d.
 Release Planning To date, we’ve determined what we believe the product to be and how big it is.

 Now, we determine how long it will take to deliver a releasable product.
-The customer and team, including the designers, engineers, testers, scrum master and project manager, work together to identify what can be achieved and how quickly work can be done to create a release plan.
+The customer and team, including the designers, engineers, testers, scrum master, and project manager, work together to identify what can be achieved and how quickly work can be done to create a release plan.

 The release plan also gives insight into how the project will align with a customer’s strategic plans.